 - supporting efforts to find a just, lasting and balanced settlement to reunite Cyprus

 - opening the first ever Greek Orthodox secondary school in the UK in her constituency in the North London Business Park, and a cross-community Jewish secondary school in East Barnet,

 - supporting our top class local secondary schools in becoming academies, including the Totteridge Academy,

 - working with local residents to stop the building of an Asda superstore in New Barnet to save the site for new family homes,

 - defeating plans to build a new waste disposal centre at Pinkham Way,

 - opposing inappropriate over-development, particularly where it impacts on the green belt, back gardens or other green spaces, such as Cat Hill in Cockfosters and Hemington Avenue in Friern Barnet

-- securing the long awaited upgrade of the Northern Line.
+- securing the upgrade of the Northern Line.

 You can read more about Theresa's campaigns by clicking here.